suburbanpuma/klattsch-es/README.md

 # klattsch

-A primitive parallel-formant speech synthesizer in the browser.
-Late-70s / early-80s tier (Votrax, SAM).
+A fork of the one and only primitive parallel-formant speech synthesizer in the browser, klattsch.
+Late-70s / early-80s tier (Votrax, SAM), now with Spanish!

 The name is a portmanteau of *Klatt* (Dennis Klatt, the formant-synth pioneer) and *Klatsch* (German for gossip / casual chat).